-If your baby's stools suddenly change from soft to liquid, it may be a sign of a transient trouble.
+If your baby's stools suddenly become more liquid than usual, it may be a sign of a transient trouble (see Diarrhea, page 662).
 If your baby is healthy, continue to feed him normally.
 If you think he is sick, call Info-Santé (8-1-1) or consult a health professional.